Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Correct answer: B. No**

-### Question -22
+### Question -21

 You manage an Azure web app that supports an e-commerce website.
 You need to increase the logging level when the web app exceeds normal usage patterns.

-The solution must minimize administrative overhead.
+**The solution must minimize administrative overhead.**

-Which two resources should you include in the solution?
+**Which two resources should you include in the solution**?
 Each correct answer presents part of the solution.

 * A. an Azure Automation runbook